 What is Thrush and How Do You Get It?

 Thrush happens when there is an overgrowth of the fungus Candida albicans (yeast) in the body, either yours or baby’s.
 The resulting yeast infection can be easily transferred between a breastfeeding mom and baby.

 You’re at a higher risk of being patient zero if you recently took antibiotics because, as many women are familiar with, antibiotics can deplete good bacteria that controls naturally occurring yeast in our bodies.
-Other breastfeeding moms at higher risk of developing a yeast infection are those who have diabetes or are anemic.
+Breastfeeding moms who have diabetes or are anemic are also at higher risk of developing a yeast infection.

 Baby can also be the carrier, though it’s not as clear what activates the infection in some babies’ mouths and not others.
 One way they can pass it to you is through cracked nipples.
 Wearing damp breast pads or bras also offers an introductory breeding ground.

 For mom, the signs of a yeast infection on the nipple may be subtle or very painful.
-Look for the any of the following symptoms:
+Look for the any of the following symptoms of thrush in mom:

 *Research has not definitively shown that the shooting pain is associated with yeast infection.
-Talk to your doctor if you have pain during breastfeeding – it may be from other causes.
+Talk to your doctor if you have pain during breastfeeding as it may be from other causes.

 For baby, it’s more consistent.
 Symptoms of thrush in babies include:

 - White patches on baby’s tongue, roof of their mouth, or inside cheeks that don’t rub off easily